Archibald Maule Ramsay: Subsequent political activity

 Ramsay continued occasionally to put down written parliamentary questions from jail, sometimes taking up the cases of fellow 18B internees.
 His eldest son Alec, serving in the Scots Guards, died of pneumonia on active service in South Africa in August 1943.
-Ramsay was finally released from detention on 26 September 1944, being one of the last few 18B detainees.
-He immediately returned to Westminster to resume his seat in the Commons, causing at least one member to walk out of the chamber.
+Ramsay was released from detention on 26 September 1944, being one of the last few 18B detainees.
+He returned to Westminster to resume his seat in the Commons, causing at least one member to walk out of the chamber.
 His only significant action in the remainder of the parliament was a motion calling for the reinstatement of the 1275 Statute of the Jewry passed under King Edward I. He did not defend his seat in the 1945 general election.
+Peebles and Southern Midlothian was won by the Labour Party candidate David Pryde.

 In 1952, Ramsay wrote The Nameless War as an autobiography and a plea to justify his actions.
 Much of the book consisted of an antisemitic conspiracy theory interpreting the English, French, Russian and Spanish Revolutions as part of a Jewish campaign for world domination.
 It quoted extensively from The Protocols of the Elders of Zion, the authenticity of which Ramsay took for granted, and added assertions including that Calvin had been a Jew whose real name was "Cohen", that Cromwell had been "a paid agent of the Jews" and that the entire English Civil War and the execution of Charles I were staged for the sole purpose of allowing Jews to return to England.

 Ramsay attended some far-right political meetings but did not attract attention.
 He died in 1955.